victor-kolesnikov/light/docs/README.md

 per a day makes all the possible trending queries on it very simple.
 Easy?
 I believe yes.

-To sum up: If you can generate entries into your catalog and fabricate partitions in a form you need, if you can set up business processes around your data so that only one version is selected to be final, you can drastically simplify life of you data analysts who would not be forced anymore to deal with technical versions and can focus on others more interesting aspects of data analysis.
+To sum up: If you can generate entries into your catalog and fabricate partitions in a form you need, if you can set up business processes around your data so that only one version is selected to be final, you can extremely simplify life of you data analysts who would not be forced anymore to deal with technical versions and can focus on others more interesting aspects of data analysis.